LaneCommunityCollege/megamenu/README.md

 Development
 -----------
 To start development, you'll first need to have NPM, SASS, and jade installed.
 After cloning this repository run `npm install` to install needed dependencies for the build process.
+Then `gem install sass compass`.

 When you're ready to build, run `gulp`.
 This will generate the generate both a distributable `lmm.min.js` file for production, as well as compile `lmm.js` and `lmm.css` files which are useful for troubleshooting.

 By default, links have Google Analytics style tracking parameters added to them.
 To skip tracking on a link, add the class `skip` to the link.